cioccarellia/ksprefs/README.md

 When you set a value for this property, it is also updated on the XML preference file, as it is a dynamic reference to the preference.

 ## API
-KsPrefs provides some customizable data structures, to abstract preference reads/writes even further.
+KsPrefs provides some customizable data structures, to abstract preference reads/writes to function calls.

 ### Preferences Center
 A `PrefsCenter` is an extremely simple and straightforward class.
 It is used to enclose and contain all the SharedPreferences-specific operations, like providing a key, doing some value specific post-read/pre-write operation, providing the fallback value or the return type.